 - 9.2.
 Lambeth will apply London Plan policy SI1 Improving air quality to all development proposals in the borough, along with associated Mayoral guidance on Air Quality Neutral and Air Quality Positive standards and on ways to reduce construction and demolition impacts.
 The whole of Lambeth is designated an Air Quality Management Area (AQMA) on the basis of its high levels of nitrogen dioxide (NO2) and particular matter (PM10).
 To address Lambeth's poor air quality, the council has agreed an Air Quality Action Plan to 2022, which can be found on the council's air quality webpages.
 Lambeth's air quality priorities are to continue to encourage sustainable travel and sustainable construction; to reduce exposure to air quality and raise awareness; and to work in partnership with residents, community groups, Business Improvement Districts, Transport for London and other organisations to concentrate on local pollution problems in Lambeth. - 9.3.
 There are currently five Air Quality Focus Areas (AQFA) in the borough, which are locations that have high levels of both pollution and human exposure.
 These are the A23 from Brixton to Streatham; Kennington Oval/Camberwell New Road/Kennington Park Road; Vauxhall Cross; Clapham Road; and Waterloo Road.
+In accordance with London Plan policy S11, developments in these areas should incorporate design solutions that prevent or minimise exposure to existing air pollution and make provisions to address local air pollution.
 These five current AQFAs are identified in Lambeth's Air Quality Action Plan; in addition the Mayor's London Datastore maintains an up-to-date list of AQFAs across the capital, taking account of changing circumstances.
-Lambeth's Air Quality Action Plan also identifies the sources of air pollution in Lambeth and the location of sensitive
+Opportunity Areas (Nine Elms Vauxhall and Waterloo) should adopt an air quality positive approach that actively reduces air pollution in accordance with London Plan policy SI1.
+Lambeth's Air Quality Action Plan identifies the sources of air pollution in Lambeth and the location of sensitive receptors across the borough, including residential and nursing homes, colleges, schools and nurseries.
+Lambeth also has a Low Emission Bus Zone from Brixton to Streatham.

-- receptors across the borough, including residential and nursing homes, colleges, schools and nurseries. - 9.4.
+9.4.
 Alongside London Plan policy SI1, the implementation of London Plan and Local Plan policies on sustainable transport, open space and green infrastructure, energy, sustainable design and construction and waste will also contribute towards the objective of improving air quality across the borough.